 - For local calls, dial 32 and then the number.
 There are no charges for local telephone calls.

 - For long distance, you may place your call collect or use your phone card.
 If you dial 32-0-area code (including NH) and the number you wish to reach, you are be given a choice of how you want your call to be charged.
 Long-distance calls cannot be charged to your hospital bill.

 - Friends and family outside the medical center can reach you by calling 603-650-5000 and asking for your phone number.

 Patients who have their own devices with wireless connections can log into our guest network.
 Laptops are not provided to patients.
 Due to security issues, personal computers must have approved antivirus software installed.

 Mail and flowers

 Mail is delivered at 10:00 am and 3:00 pm weekdays.
-If you want to send a letter, your nurse will mail it.
-If mail arrives after you have gone home, it will be forwarded to your home address.
+If you want to send a letter, your nurse can mail it.
+If mail arrives after you have gone home, it is forwarded to your home address.

 Each afternoon, volunteers deliver flowers and plants sent to patients from family and friends.
 They may also bring you a plant or bouquet donated by the Hanover Garden Club.
 Please note that plants and flowers are not permitted in the intensive care units or some isolation rooms.

 Books and magazines are available through Volunteer Services at 603-650-7056.